fmsf/node-execution-pool/README.md

 - Optimize tests (they are taking more than a second due to the setTimeouts)
 - Add timeout options.
 - ~~Add a way to detect if the execution pool became empty.~~
-- Remove Q as an internal dependence. (currently there as a quick solution)
+- Remove Q as a internal dependence. (currently there as a quick solution)